Who can receive writing tutoring?

 How can I become a writing tutor?

 We hire writing tutors who are motivated, responsible, and ready to guide UIW undergraduate students in improving their writing, regardless of the students' skill level.
 Working at the WLC will give you the chance to be a positive influence on students and to enhance your own writing and leadership skills.
 Students who would like to apply to become a writing tutor must have a 3.0 or higher GPA.
 To apply, please submit two faculty recommendations, a sample of your academic writing, an unofficial transcript, a resume, and a brief letter of intent.
-For more information, visit www.uiw.edu/wlc/work-at-the-wlc or contact the director of the WLC, Dr. Amanda Johnston, at firstname.lastname@example.org or 210-805-5856.
+For more information, visit www.uiw.edu/wlc/work-at-the-wlc or contact the Director of Learning Support Services, Dr. Amanda Johnston, at email@example.com or 210-805-5856.